PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--authorizations` (array): Authorization zones and expiration dates for the user.
 - `--name` (string): Name of the user.
 Only required If the user is not a Dashboard administrator.
 - `--password` (string): The password for this user account.
 Only required If the user is not a Dashboard administrator.
 - `--accountType` (string): Authorization type for user.
-Can be 'Guest' or '802.1X' for wireless networks, or 'Client VPN' for wired networks.
+Can be 'Guest' or '802.1X' for wireless networks, or 'Client VPN' for MX networks.
 Defaults to '802.1X'.
 - `--emailPasswordToUser` (boolean): Whether or not Meraki should email the password to user.
 Default is false.
 - `--isAdmin` (boolean): Whether or not the user is a Dashboard administrator.